badiba/raytracer-795/README.md

 # Content

+This section includes different versions of the Raytracer.
+In every new version, a new feature is added progressively.
+For each version there is a subsection under this section.

 ## 1. Basic Raytracer

 In this first version of Raytracer, I focused on ray-object intersection, basic shading and shadows.
 There is no acceleration technique used in this version.